Sanctions against Russia

 Countering disinformation

-- The Federal Ministry of the Interior and Community provides answers to key questions about disinformation in connection with Russia’s invasion of Ukraine.
+- The Federal Ministry of the Interior provides answers to key questions about disinformation in connection with Russia’s invasion of Ukraine.